Geostartico/Trusted-list-browser/documentation/requirements/use_cases.md

 ## User-stories

-1. a user can choose how to sort the services based on type country, status and provider
+1. a user can choose between type, country, status and provider to filter the services

-2. a user can choose to select one or more objects from the list
+2. a user can choose to select one or more objects from the list to filter the services

-3. a user can deselection an item from the list of items
+3. a user can deselection an item from the list of items to undo a filtering option

 4. the user is shown the available services based on the items they previously selected